JulsonsWorld/-Python-_playground/README.md

 ## ⚙️ Technologies
 - Python3
-- Python libraries: json, random, etc.
+- Python libraries: json, random, os, etc.

 ## 🚀 How to Run
 Scripts can be run directly with Python 3